 The B.A. in Fine Arts in Music is offered for students with interests in any area of music: Jazz, Musicology, Music composition, Music theory, Piano/organ/orchestral instruments, or Voice who also want to pursue a second degree, major or minor not in the School of Music.

 A total of 120 credit hours is required.
 To graduate, a student must earn a minimum grade-point average of 3.0 in all major courses and a minimum average of 2.0 in all course work.

-Students will gain knowledge in a variety of areas while pursuing the BA and may include any approved KU minor without adding extra credit hours to their degree program.
-Students will be studying with faculty members who are nationally and internationally recognized in their fields and their instruments.
-Courses in Music Theory and Musicology are part of the exploration of music as are private instruction, ensemble and chamber music opportunities, as well as a senior performance recital.
+Students will gain knowledge in a variety of areas while pursuing the B.A. and may include any approved KU degree, major or minor without adding extra credit hours to their degree program.
+This also works well with student pursuing pre-med or pre-law.
+Students will be studying with faculty members who are nationally and internationally recognized.
+Courses in music theory and musicology are part of the exploration of music as are private instruction, ensemble and chamber music opportunities, as well as a senior performance recital.

 With this degree, students will be well-rounded prospects for nearly any employer upon graduation.
 Students can also go on to pursue graduate studies in music, establish private studios, audition for music ensembles, or create their own paths in music or music-related endeavors.

 All students applying for School of Music undergraduate degrees (B.A., B.F.A., B.M., B.M.E.) and the music minor must audition on an approved instrument/voice.